 White Rhododendron: To add contrast to night gardens and year-round evergreen foliage to the landscape.

-How to Plant RhododendronsThe first step toward success with rhododendrons is choosing a hardy plant.
+How to Plant RhododendronsThe first step toward success with Rhododendrons is choosing a hardy plant.
 Well-established nursery stock, like the ones carried by Brighter Blooms Nursery, is toughened up and more likely to transplant well.

-By placing a shovel handle or other long, level tool horizontally across the planting hole at ground level, you can line up the root ball along the ground level.
-If you have clay soil, be sure to plant your rhododendrons high, with about an inch of the root ball above the surface.
+By placing a shovel handle or other long, level tool horizontally across the planting hole at ground level, you can line up the root ball to the ground level.
+If you have clay soil, be sure to plant your Rhododendrons high, with about an inch of the root ball above the surface.
 While filling the hole with dirt, spread the roots out gently and cover the crown with soil.
 Rhododendrons need a good soaking immediately after planting.
-Mounding about two inches of mulch to encourage water to drain to the roots rather than away from them will help keep rhododendrons watered nicely.
+Mounding about two inches of mulch to encourage water to drain to the roots rather than away from them will help keep Rhododendrons watered nicely.